lsst-dm/dmtn-269/index.rst

 ---------------------

 Checking versions compatibility and supporting software compatibility across multiple versions is not a trivial problem.
-One popular approach for expressing whether two versions are compatible consists in using `Semantic Versioning`_ convention for version numbers, usually used for checking API compatibility.
+One popular approach for expressing whether two versions are compatible consists in using the `Semantic Versioning`_ convention for version numbers, usually used to check API compatibility.
-In this approach version of the software is expressed as ``MAJOR.MINOR.PATCH`` triplet with defined compatibility rules:
+In this approach, the version of the software is expressed as a ``MAJOR.MINOR.PATCH`` triplet with defined compatibility rules:

 - versions that differ in ``MAJOR`` number are not compatible,
 - versions that differ in ``MINOR`` number are backward-compatible,
 - versions that differ in ``PATCH`` number only are fully compatible.

-This compatibility scheme works OK (if implemented correctly) for API-level versioning, but for things like database schemas or wire-level protocols that deal with physical data layouts it is much harder to use.
+This compatibility scheme works is sufficient (if implemented correctly) for API-level versioning, but for things like database schemas or wire-level protocols that deal with physical data layouts it is much harder to use.
 Frequently, software that has to support database schema migration avoids these issues by making any schema changes fully incompatible and using just a single number (or random string) to express schema version.